fusionbox/jquery-chancyforms/README.md

 __.fill([tempOpts])__

 This is the method that actually fills the field elements of the selection with values.
 If `.chance()` was previously called on the selection, `.fill()` will use the fill method and options defined in that call.
-If not, each element type comes with a sensible fill method that produces random values to use.
+If not, each element type comes with a sensible, default fill method that produces random values to use.

 ### Params